javamesql/AI-Powered-Meeting-to-Jira-Task-Workflow/README.md

 <br>

 ### 3. Jira Impact (Before vs. After)
-*Demonstrating the Agent's ability to update existing tickets and create new ones based on a single meeting.*
+*Demonstrating the Agent's ability to update existing tickets and create new ones based on a single meeting recording.*

 | **Before: The Stale Board** | **After: Automated Updates** |
 | :---: | :---: |